-|In their own words||An “independent consultancy focusing on the historical, political and legal aspects of the Palestinian Refugees.”|
+|In their own words|| An “independent consultancy focusing on the historical, political and legal aspects of the Palestinian Refugees.”|

-Does not publish donors or financial information, reflecting a lack of transparency and accountability.
+- The Palestinian Return Centre (PRC) does not publish donors or financial information, reflecting a lack of transparency and accountability.
 According to its website, PRC “depends primarily on donations from people who believe in its cause” and “accepts contributions in money and kind from any source as long as there are no strings or conditions attached.”

 - Aims include: to “highlight the issue of the right of return both as a humanitarian and political concern”; “[e]stablish historical accounts of the plight of the refugees and offer realistic strategic solutions in addressing their plight”; “increase and widen awareness of the suffering of the Palestinians in the Diaspora”; “inform the general public in Europe and Britain in particular, the truth on the many different dimensions of the Palestinian issue”; and “establish the status of Palestinian refugees under international law without any equivocation, and campaign for their basic human and legal rights.”

 - The Palestinian Return Centre (PRC) regularly lobbies the British Parliament, the United Nations, and other international forums, disseminating demonizing information and contributing to the international delegitimization of Israel.

 Connections to Hamas

 - On December 27, 2010, then Defense Minister Ehud Barak declared PRC an “unlawful association” due to its alleged association with Hamas.
 According to the Israeli Security Agency, PRC “is involved in initiating and organizing radical and violent activity against Israel in Europe, while de-legitimizing Israel’s status as a nation among the European community.”